 - Conflicts between left groups are as much about HOW as WHERE

-- A TOC must go all the way to the ultimate goal to be useful, it can’t treat Revolution as a magic black box!
+- A Theory of Change must go all the way to the ultimate goal to be useful, it can’t treat the revolution as a magic black box that fixes everything all at once

 Whatever approaches you prefer, as revolutionaries we need to fundamentally rethink our Theories of Change and stop treating questions of tactics and strategy as matters of faith.
 Our proposal cannot be: